Bayern rout Freiburg but 12 men on pitch could prove costly

 Four days before their Champions League quarter-final, first leg at Villarreal, Bayern put in a strong performance on the road.

-However, there could be consequences for Bayern who briefly had 12 players on the pitch after a late double substitution.
+However, there could be consequences for Bayern who briefly had 12 players on the pitch after a mistake following a late double substitution.

 "We drew the referee's attention to the fact that Bayern had eleven outfield players on the pitch," Freiburg director Jochen Saier told Sky.